rosinant3/veimeo/README.md

 <b>Project 1: First Steps # VEIMEO</b>

 The process of learning involves destructive behaviour.
-In my case, it was not much different.
-After hours of work, that culminated with the sentence "Well,
+In my case, that couldn't be closer to the truth.
+After hours of work, that culminated with the sentence "Well, there is definitely a way to do this better."
+I decided to not pursue anything anymore and lay this little project mine to rest.